Rough differential equations containing path-dependent bounded variation terms: Appendix

+Since $p>1/(2\beta)$, the right hand side of the above inequality is bounded.
+This contradicts the assumption on $X$. \end{proof}

-\section{Path-dependent RDE with drift}
+\subsection{Path-dependent RDE with drift}

 We consider path-dependent rough differential equations with drift term.
-It is necessary to study such kind of equations for the study of diffusion operators with drift.
-In the case of $n$-dimensional Brownian motion $B_t=(B^1_t,\ldots,B^n_t))$, one possible approach to include the drift term is to consider the geometric rough path defined by $\tilde{B}_t=(B_t,t)\in \RR^{n+1}$.
-By considering the geometric rough path which is naturally defined by Brownian rough path ${\bf B}_{s,t}$, we may extend all results in previous sections to the corresponding results for the solutions to the equation,
+It is necessary to consider such kind of equations for the study of reflected diffusions with drift.
+In the case of $n$-dimensional Brownian motion $W_t=(W^1_t,\ldots,W^n_t))$, one possible approach to include the drift term is to consider the geometric rough path defined by $\tilde{W}_t=(W_t,t)\in \RR^{d+1}$.
+By considering the geometric rough path which is naturally defined by Brownian rough path ${\bf W}_{s,t}$, we may extend all results in previous sections to the corresponding results for the solutions to the equation,

-However, we need to assume $b\in \Lip^{\gamma-1}(\RR^d\times \RR^d,\RR^d)$ ~$(2<\gamma\le 3)$ to do so and the assumption on $b$ is too strong.
+However, we need to assume $b\in \Lip^{\gamma-1}(\RR^n\times \RR^n,\RR^n)$ ~$(2<\gamma\le 3)$ to do so and the assumption on $b$ is too strong.
 Hence, we explain different approach to deal with the drift term.
 Let us consider $\beta$-H\"older rough path, that is, the case where $\omega(s,t)=|t-s|$.
-Let $b\in C^1_b(\RR^d\times \RR^d,\RR^d)$ and consider the equation,
+Let $b\in C^1_b(\RR^n\times \RR^n,\RR^n)$ and consider the equation,

 The meaning of this equation is as follows.
-The controlled path $(Z,Z')$ and $\Phi$ are elements as in the definition of $\Xi_{s,t}$ and $I(Z,\Phi)_{s,t}$.
+The controlled path $(Z,Z')$ and $\Psi$ are elements as in the definition of $\Xi_{s,t}$ and $I(Z,\Psi)_{s,t}$.
 In the present case, we consider

 Then, $(\delta\tilde{\Xi})_{s,u,t}=(\delta\Xi)_{s,u,t}+ \left(b(Y_s)-b(Y_u)\right)(t-u)$ for $s<u<t$ and

 By using this, we define